Pareto Front Engineering of Dynamical Sweet Spots in Superconducting Qubits: Introduction

 Despite this progress, important limitations remain.
 At static sweet spots, qubits typically exhibit longer $T_\phi$ but shorter $T_1$ compared to points far from the sweet spot, reflecting an inherent trade-off between these two figures of merit.
 A similar competition arises in DSSs: the system parameters that maximize $T_\phi$ generally do not coincide with those that maximize $T_1$~\cite{Cheng2022_Coherence}.
 Moreover, existing DSS schemes often restrict the modulation to predefined forms, such as single-tone or two-tone drives~\cite{Huang2021_SweetSpots, Mundada2020_Floquet, Cheng2022_Coherence, Gandon2022_Floquet, Joachim2025_TwoTone}.
 These constraints naturally raise the question: can coherence times $T_1$ and $T_\phi$ be optimized simultaneously under general periodic flux control, and what fundamental limits govern their maximum values?

-To overcome the limitations of existing DSS approaches and to systematically determine both the optimal coherence times and their fundamental limits, we develop a fully parameterized multi-objective periodic-flux modulation framework for fluxonium qubits.
-This framework generalizes beyond conventional single- and two-tone drives by allowing arbitrary periodic flux modulations, thereby enlarging the search space for waveform design.
+To overcome the limitations of existing DSS approaches and to systematically determine the optimal coherence times, we develop a fully parameterized multi-objective periodic-flux modulation framework for fluxonium qubits.
+This framework generalizes beyond conventional single- and two-tone drives by allowing arbitrary periodic flux modulations, {parameterized through their Fourier coefficients}, thereby enlarging the search space for waveform design.
 Within this setting, we perform a multi-objective optimization of $T_1$ and $T_\phi$ and map out the resulting $T_1$-$T_\phi$ Pareto front (PF), which makes the trade-off explicit and identifies optimal operating points.
 For realistic experimental parameters, the optimal solutions on this PF extend $T_\phi$ by factors of 3-5 compared with existing DSS strategies, while maintaining $T_1$ in the hundred-microsecond regime.
-By analyzing the PF, we find that relaxation times $T_1$ cannot be increased without bound under any periodic-flux modulation.
-Finally, the optimized PF also includes ``double-DSS" regions that are simultaneously insensitive to both DC and AC flux, providing robust operating bands that are well suited for experiments.
-As applications, based on typical experimental parameters, we select a representative DSS on the PF to evaluate the impact of noise on gate fidelity in open quantum systems.
-Numerical results demonstrate a high-fidelity single-qubit $X$ gate with 99.9993\% fidelity under a 10 ns evolution, and a $\sqrt{i\text{SWAP}}$ gate achieving 99.995\% fidelity within 28 ns.
+By analyzing the PF, we find that relaxation times $T_1$ cannot be increased without bound {within the DSS regime under the specified $\sigma_z$-coupled noise model}.

+{As applications, we select a representative DSS operating point on the PF and demonstrate gate operations by superimposing additional charge-drive control pulses on the optimized periodic flux modulations.
+The gates are optimized and validated in a multilevel Floquet rotating frame, so that leakage outside the Floquet computational subspace is explicitly included in the fidelity evaluation.
+In a validation model with truncation \(N=12\), we obtain a single-qubit \(X\) gate with average fidelity \(F_{\rm avg}=99.99\%\) and average leakage \(L_{\rm avg}=9.35\times10^{-6}\) for a gate duration of \(11~{\rm ns}\).
+For the two-qubit \(\sqrt{i\text{SWAP}}\) gate, we obtain \(F_{\rm avg}=99.92\%\) and \(L_{\rm avg}=7.18\times 10^{-4}\) for a gate duration of \(34~{\rm ns}\).
+These results show that the optimized DSS operating points can support high-fidelity gates even when multilevel leakage is explicitly included in the validation.
+We further evaluate gate fidelities in an open-system simulation, obtaining \(99.99\%\) for the single-qubit \(X\) gate and \(99.90\%\) for the two-qubit \(\sqrt{i\text{SWAP}}\) gate.}